-- 31. In developing countries, the enormous scale of the informal economy, and its insatiable demand for financial services, has enabled many microfinance institutions to grow exponentially, usually outside the purview of regulatory authorities.
+- 30. Against the backdrop of the Millennium Development Goal to halve the number of those living on less than US\$1 a day by the year 2015, governments and social partners are called upon to review the social costs and benefits of alternative anti-poverty strategies. - 31.
+In developing countries, the enormous scale of the informal economy, and its insatiable demand for financial services, has enabled many MFIs to grow exponentially, usually outside the purview of regulatory authorities.
 Where governments have tried to promote microfinance through the creation of wholesale funding institutions or apex bodies, the results have been mixed.
 More important than promoting microfinance is the creation of an enabling environment, including the licensing of deposit-taking institutions, the elimination of interest rate controls, clear delineation of property rights, and adjustments to prudential norms to take into consideration the unique features of micro-lending methodologies.
-In addition, many countries require upgrades of their financial sector infrastructure including the credit bureaux, collateral registries, and judicial procedures to enforce loan contracts to accommodate the large volume and small transactions of microfinance. - 32.
-In industrialized countries, microfinance is primarily a service to assist disadvantaged groups, but compared to other labour market instruments, governments have allocated only modest budget resources to microfinance and self-employment promotion.
-For example, in 1998, the French Government spent 170 million French francs on self-employment programmes, just 2 per cent of all expenditure on employment policies.
+In addition, many countries require upgrades of their financial sector infrastructure including credit bureaux, collateral registries, property rights and judicial procedures to enforce loan contracts to accommodate the large volume and small transactions of microfinance. - 32.
+In industrialized countries, microfinance complements and enhances active labour market policies.
+10 Obviously, self-employment is not the answer for every unemployed worker.
+However, larger budget outlays are warranted to support those unemployed who want to be entrepreneurs, especially since microcredit appears to be a more cost-effective solution than social safety nets.
+Other measures would be to review the regulatory framework to induce more bank lending to start-ups, to review the interest rate structure to facilitate the entry of more MFIs or to give a special tax treatment to MFIs. - 33.
+Generally government should not become directly involved in lending and financing decisions.
+Microfinance institutions are basically private initiatives and are as such generally free from certain inefficiencies.
+First, borrowers are likely to perceive a government loan as a handout and may not feel obligated to repay it, which can undermine the sustainability of a fund.
+Second, government involvement in the lending process can result in decisions on loan allocation being made for political purposes, which means that resources may end up in the hands of the influential rather than the needy.

+10 In 1998, the French Government spent 170 million French francs on self-employment programmes, just 2 per cent of all expenditure on employment policies.
 In the Netherlands, the Bbz scheme's cost of Nfl.240 million represents less than 3 per cent of welfare costs in 1998.
-10 These limited contributions partly reflect the fact that self-employment is not the answer for every unemployed worker.
-In general, however, larger outlays are warranted to support those who want to be entrepreneurs, especially since microcredit appears to be a more cost-effective solution than traditional social safety nets.
-Other measures would be to review the regulatory framework to induce more bank lending to start-ups, to examine the interest rate structure or to facilitate the entry of more MFIs; or to give a special tax treatment to MFIs.
-11 - 33.
-Policy choices should be informed, but many questions remain regarding the employment effects of microfinance, costs and benefits, clients, markets and agents, successes and failures.
-Since the experience with microfinance is still quite new in developed countries, further experimentation with public policies is justified. - 34.
-In both contexts, it is critical that microfinance institutions be seen as private initiatives.
-In most cases, two fatal flaws taint government loan programmes.
-First, borrowers are likely to perceive a government loan as a handout and may not feel obligated to repay it, which can undermine the sustainability of the loan fund.
-Second, active government involvement in the lending process often results in credit decisions being made for political purposes, which means that resources may end up in the hands of the influential rather than the needy.

-10 A further criticism is that the programmes are inconsistent: the "Out of Work Income Benefits" scheme in the United Kingdom requires that to remain eligible for welfare allowances, a claimant must not work more than 16 hours per week in employment or self-employment - obviously not an incentive to venture seriously into self-employment ("From Unemployment to Self-Employment, The Role of Microfinance", ILO, London, 2000, Part I).
+A criticism, however, is that the programmes are inconsistent: the "Out of Work Income Benefits" scheme in the United Kingdom requires that to remain eligible for welfare allowances, a claimant must not work more than 16 hours per week in employment or self-employment - obviously not an incentive to venture seriously into self-employment ("From Unemployment to Self-Employment, The Role of Microfinance", ILO, London, 2000, Part I).